LinuxLibrary/Python/Notes/MITOCW-Notes/01-OCW_6-0001/06-Recursion-and-Dictionaries.md

 				return n*factorial(n-1)
 		```

-		- Each recursive call to a funcSon creates its own scope/environment
+		- Each recursive call to a function creates its own scope/environment
 		- Bindings of variables in a scope are not changed by recursive call
 		- Flow of control passes back to previous scope once funcSon call returns value